-Once a semester begins, students may make changes to their schedule through the myPEAK portal or by completing and signing an Add/Drop Form.
+Once a semester begins, students may make changes to their schedule through the college portal or by completing and signing an Add/Drop Form.
 These forms may be obtained online at the College's website.
 Students who wish to add or drop a course must do so within the Add/Drop period designated by the College each semester.
-The official date of drop/withdrawal is the date the change is made via the myPEAK portal or the date the form is submitted to the Registrar's Office.
-Students should consult their academic advisor before dropping a course.
+The official date of drop/withdrawal is the date the change is made via the college portal or the date the form is submitted to the Registrar's Office.
+Students should consult their academic advisor and the Student Financial Services Office before dropping a course.
 Schedule changes may also impact a student's financial aid eligibility.